 Before you start choosing the components that will be used within your PC build, you should have a case chosen for your build – or, at least, a case size in mind.

-The ability to pick and choose which cables you want to be installed to your PSU, instead of a mess of wires fixed to the unit makes cable management a-lot less stressful.
-With a non-modular power supply, unnecessary unused cables need to be managed to, and swapping to a modular PSU resolves that from happening entirely.
+The ability to pick and choose which cables you want to be installed to your PSU, instead of a mess of wires fixed to the unit makes cable management a lot less stressful.
+With a non-modular power supply, unnecessary unused cables need to be managed, and swapping to a modular PSU resolves that from happening entirely.

 There are a number of PC accessories on the market, but for a clean build, you want something that is both aesthetic and useful.